foundata/ansible-docsmith/README.md

 - **Efficient and simple:** Uses the `argument_specs.yml` from [Ansible's built‑in role argument validation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#role-argument-validation) as the single source of truth, generating human‑readable documentation in multiple places while maintaining just one file.
-- **Built-in validation:** Verifies that argument specs are complete and correct.
+- **Built-in validation:** Verifies that argument specs are complete, correct, and in sync with entry-point `defaults/`.
 - **Automation‑friendly:** Works seamlessly in CI/CD pipelines and pre‑commit hooks.